 Child Care Referral Search - search for active family child care providers and centers

 TrustLine is the California registry of in-home and license-exempt child care providers (babysitters and nannies) who have passed a background check.
 TrustLine was created by the California Legislature to give parents an important tool to use when selecting a caregiver for their children.
 It is the only authorized screening program of in-home and license-exempt caregivers in the state with access to fingerprint records at the California Department of Justice (DOJ) and the FBI and access to California's Child Abuse Central Index.
 TrustLine is endorsed by the California Academy of Pediatrics.
 TrustLine can be reached at 1-800-822-8490 or trustline.org.

 Each county in California has a local planning council.
 Tulare County's council has 25 members from 5 different categories.
 Parents, child care providers, agency representatives, community representatives and other interested persons are appointed by the Tulare County Superintendent of Schools and the Tulare County Board of Supervisors.

 The Council on Child & Youth Development conducts a needs assessment every five years and determines the priorities for child care services based on the needs assessment and current data.

-The Council meets bimonthly on the second Thursday of the month at 3:00 p.m.
+The Council meets quarterly on the second Thursday of the first month of each quarter at 2:00 p.m.

 Parents and providers with child care concerns or questions about funding priorities may contact the council manager at (559) 651-1723.